 A virtual assistant (VA) is an independent worker who assists with administrative, phone calls, business development, social media, marketing or other tasks.
 By taking on recurring tasks and administrative work, they free up time for small business owners, entrepreneurs and managers.

 The virtual assistant works remotely, often from a home office.
-Virtual assistants nowadays are located in any part of the world.
+Virtual assistants can be located in any part of the world.

 VAs have become incredibly popular with small businesses over the past decade because they are a flexible workforce.
 A virtual assistant can be part-time or full-time, depending on your requirements.
 Need 45 hours a week?
 No problem.
 Need 90 hours?
 What about 180?
 VAs are available.

 Virtual assistants may be paid an hourly rate.
-Or they can get paid a fixed fee per week or month.
+Or they can be contracted for a fixed fee per week or month.

-Often you can get a better deal and deeper benefit by hiring a full-time virtual assistant, for several reasons:
+Often you can get a better deal and improved benefit by hiring a full-time virtual assistant, for several reasons:

 - Prices can be surprisingly affordable, especially for offshore workers.

-- It’s easier to integrate a full-time assistant into regular workflows and get deeper benefit from the arrangement.
+- It’s easier to integrate a full-time assistant into regular workflows and get improved benefit from the arrangement.

 - A full-time VA will be better positioned to learn any special software apps you require, develop cordial relationships with co-workers and customers, and grow with you as the business grows.

-- With a full time VA you have not only the ability for them to manage administraative tasks, but also phone calls and answering website live chat.
+- With a full time VA you have not only the ability for them to manage administrative tasks, but also phone calls and answering website live chat.